 Points Reduced or Money Back Guarantee*

 Our firm offers a Point Reduction or Money Back Guarantee*.
-This means we will issue a full refund of the legal fee if we are unable to reduce the points added to your license as a result of the ticket.
+This means we will issue a full refund of your legal fee if we are unable to reduce the points added to your license as a result of the ticket.